mrzv/dionysus/doc/index.rst

   * (Optional) `SciPy <https://www.scipy.org/>`_ for the LSQR routine used in :ref:`circular`.
   * (Optional) `Maplotlib <https://matplotlib.org/>`_ for :ref:`plotting`.

+**Requirements:**
+  * Boost needs to be at least version 1.55.
+  * If you are using GCC, the oldest supported version is 5.4.

 **Contact:**
   * please use the `dionysus mailing list <https://groups.io/g/dionysus/>`_ for all questions and discussion related to the library;